IT WAS A RECORD TIME

 I’m not exactly sure where I got these 45s (which I no longer have), but I know there was record store at Pembroke Mall in Virginia Beach named, I think, imaginatively enough, Records.
 I know I did buy singles there, if not these two.

-When I first began working for my dad during the summers, I was 14, had dumped my transistor radio and was listening to FM radio.
-I was making $2.50 an hour, which worked out to a $100 dollars a week, minus taxes, for a 40-hour week.
-It was a fortune for a young teen on summer vacation who was no longer buying singles.
+When I first began working for my dad during the summers, I was 15, had dumped my transistor radio and was listening to FM radio.
+I was a young teen on summer vacation with money who was no longer buying singles.
 I was buying cassettes!

 Bachman-Turner Overdrive II was one of the first cassettes I bought, maybe the first, at Variety Records in Military Circle mall in Norfolk.
 The store was probably the first one where I started my record store-haunting habit.
 I distinctly remember lingering at the locked cases filled with cassettes, staring at their spines, trying to choose which ones to purchase.
 The mulling-over-music-deciding-what-to-buy was a position I’d adopt many, many times over the years at many, many record stores.